pangqiao/study/Hided/Python/MagicMethod/MagicMethod.md

 Changed in version 2.5: Formerly, this argument could also be None.

-Optionally, the object’s state, which will be passed to the object’s __setstate__() method as described in section Pickling and unpickling normal class instances.
-If the object has no __setstate__() method, then, as above, the value must be a dictionary and it will be added to the object’s __dict__.
+Optionally, the object's state, which will be passed to the object's __setstate__() method as described in section Pickling and unpickling normal class instances.
+If the object has no __setstate__() method, then, as above, the value must be a dictionary and it will be added to the object's __dict__.

 Optionally, an iterator (and not a sequence) yielding successive list items.
 These list items will be pickled, and appended to the object using either obj.append(item) or obj.extend(list_of_items).
 This is primarily used for list subclasses, but may be used by other classes as long as they have append() and extend() methods with the appropriate signature.
 (Whether append() or extend() is used depends on which pickle protocol version is used as well as the number of items to append, so both must be supported.)